 Why Are Urgent Care Wait Times So Long?

-Before you visit an urgent care clinic, there are a few things you should keep in mind.
+Before you visit an urgent care clinic, there are a few things you should keep in mind to expedite your visit.

 Many urgent care clinics are walk-in centers, meaning you don’t need an appointment to see a healthcare professional.
 As such, your wait time may vary considerably depending on the number of people ahead of you.
 It could take 20 minutes to see a healthcare professional, or it could take multiple hours.